Reasons for Nasal Congestion in Babies and Toddlers

 > Place a soft pillow or rolled towed below your baby head.

-> Put 2 or 3 drops of saline water into each nostril of baby.
-Please note that, you should always put the saline drops in each nostril of the baby, in respective of your baby one blocked nose.
+> Put 2 or 3 drops of saline water into each nostril of the baby.
+Please note that you should always put the saline drops in each nostril of the baby, in respective of your baby one blocked nose.

 > Wait for some time and then try to catch the mucus outside the nostril gently with tissue or cotton swab.